ssbsukirat/medicine/Infections/Syndromes/Infective endocarditis.md

 - Indolent by Bartonella, T whipplei, Coxiella burnetti, M chimaera
 ## Cardiac Manifestation
 - murmurs usually reflect underlying predisposing cardiac pathology
-- Valvular damage and rupture of chordae m
+- Valvular damage and rupture of chordae may cause new regurgitation murmurs
+- 85% have murmurs
+- CHF (due to valve dysfunction or intracardiac fistulae) in 30-40%
+- Extension of leaflet infection into annular or myocardium may cause intracardiac fistulae
+- **Aortic paravalvular infection may extend to upper ventricular septum -- interrupt conducting system -- heart block**
+- Mitral paravalvular abcess rarely causes
+- Coronary artery emboli leading to MI in 2%
+## Non cardiac manifestation
+-